 Vaxine.io: Shaping the Future of Collaborative Applications

 To address these challenges, James Arthur and Valter Balegas founded Vaxine, a low-latency, geo-distributed database that allows developers to build collaborative applications using CRDTs: conflict-free replicated data types.
-Receiving a pre-seed investment by Lunar Ventures earlier this year, Vaxine is about to turn cutting-edge research into applications.
+Receiving a pre-seed investment from Lunar Ventures earlier this year, Vaxine is about to turn cutting-edge research into applications.

 Learn more about Vaxine from our interview with the CEO, James Arthur:

-You can see from platforms like Cloudflare and Fly.io that there’s a major trend to serving applications close to the user.
+You can see from platforms like Cloudflare and Fly.io that there’s a trend to serving applications close to the user.
 Network latency often dominates response times, so moving your app or functions close to the user can radically increase the snappiness of your app.

 However, once you move your app close to the user, you also need to move your data.
-Otherwise, the gains in latency between the app and user are undermined by the increase in latency between your app and the database.
+Otherwise, the gains in latency between the app and the user are undermined by the increase in latency between your app and the database.
 As it turns out, that’s a really fiendish problem due to some “minor” constraints like the CAP Theorem and the speed of light.

 I started investigating the problem by making a low-latency global database using existing technology, YugabyteDB, to be specific.
 This worked, but when talking to developers about it, they all focused on the consistency guarantees and the trade-offs YugabyteDB was making to achieve low latency.

-It led me to dive into the scientific literature on consistency modes for low-latency databases: and I discovered a tremendously rich vein of research by academics including Marc Shapiro, Nuno Pregucia, and Annette Bieniusa with concepts like highly available transactions, conflict-free replicated data types, and causal consistency, which had all been combined in the development of the open-source project Antidote DB.
+It led me to dive into the scientific literature on consistency modes for low-latency databases: and I discovered a tremendously rich vein of research by academics, including Marc Shapiro, Nuno Pregucia, and Annette Bieniusa with concepts like highly available transactions, conflict-free replicated data types, and causal consistency, which had all been combined in the development of the open-source project Antidote DB.

 Collaborating with the academics and my co-founder Valter, we started to design a database system built on top of Antidote DB that could demonstrate its viability for real-world applications.
 The result is Vaxine: a low-latency, rich-CRDT database that can work as a standard backend for collaborative, geo-distributed applications.

 Current generation global databases such as Google Spanner and CockroachDB use network communication to coordinate when writing data.
 Because this network communication goes all across the world, it runs up against the speed of light.
-It can easily take a whole second for the system to agree on a write that could otherwise be made in less than 1ms.
+It can easily take a whole second for the system to agree on a write that could otherwise be made in less than 1 ms.

 Vaxine eliminates this network communication, speeding up writes by several orders of magnitude using CRDTs: A data structure that can be updated independently and concurrently without the need for additional requests to ensure consensus between replicas.
 It’s always mathematically possible to resolve inconsistencies, ensuring strong eventual consistency.